Your Free Emotional Vocabulary List

 The more I talk to people about emotions, the more I realize how paltry our emotional vocabulary tends to be.
 This is a problem, because descriptive words help us understand ourselves and the world around us.
 If we don’t have enough names for our emotions, it’s hard to get a handle on what we’re feeling when an emotion arises.

 This can be immensely helpful where emotion are concerned!
 The sooner you know what you’re feeling, the quicker you can take effective emotional action.
-I created the following emotional vocabulary lists in three nuanced categories (Soft, Mood State, and Intense) so you can become smarter, quicker, and more articulate with your emotions.
+I (and many other empaths from all over the world, thanks!) created the following emotional vocabulary lists in three nuanced categories (Soft, Mood State, and Intense) so that you can become smarter, quicker, and more articulate with your emotions.
 Score!

 Let’s Start With Anger

 Most of us know anger only in its mood state, and I’d say this is due to the (deeply unfortunate) idea that anger is only negative, and is therefore something to be avoided at all costs.
 This enforced avoidance and resulting ignorance is not a very good idea, because anger helps you set boundaries, protect your sense of self, and take your stand in the world.
 Anger helps you protect your position, your voice, your standpoint, and your individuality.
 If you don’t have enough anger, you’ll tend to give up your position and your sense of self, but if you have too much anger, you’ll continually offend against the rights of others.

 Anger is also concerned with justice; not only for yourself, but for others.
 Your anger can be evoked when you see someone being stripped of their sense of self, their rights, or their position.
 Anger is a very social emotion; if you can understand its nuances and subtleties, you can function more intelligently in your social world.